Could you star in The Dog House?

 Hamsters who chew their cage bars regularly can also be at risk of dental damage so it is important to make every effort to discourage it.
 They easiest way is to provide a very spacious cage with lots of varied enrichment including tunnels, fruit tree twigs and toys to chew, suitably sized wheels and scatter feeding.
 Changing the environment regularly will also help to keep them interested.

 Regularly check your hamster’s teeth to make sure they remain a good length.
 They should be a light yellow colour, although they can be white when they’re very young.
-For more information, see our article on ‘how to look after your rodent’s teeth’.
+For more information on hamster teeth care, see our article on ‘how to look after your rodent’s teeth’.

 If you would like some support, have any questions or need some advice on your hamster, please don’t hesitate to contact us.